Niryo/controllerim/README.md

 # react-view-controllers
-A state management library for react
+A state management library for react, based on Mobx

 ## Why
 * **Zero boilerplate:** Controllers are just plain javascript classes.
 All you need to do in order to make your views react to changes in the controllers, is just to wrap them with `observer` and you are good to go.